Psych0cat/Task/README.md

 --data-raw '{"state": "win", "amount": "10.15", "transactionId": "1k1"}'
 ```
 ## EVN location:
-All defaults are set to run the app and DB from the box.
+All defaults are set to run the app and DB from the box on http://localhost:8080.

 `.env.example`